JadingTsunami/SLADE/README.md

 * (bug fix?)
 Don't drop sector mode when changing edit modes
 * Keybind to make the front/back midtextures of selected linedef(s) the same
     - Useful when making "decorative" 2D linedef arrangements
+* (bugfix) Fix auto-X alignment for 2S linedefs with the same front/back texture